 Your email address

 How do you travel to the Town Centre (CAD)?
 Select all that apply.
 Do you Walk Drive a vehicle

 Age Group 35 - 44

 Gender Male

-l identify as:
+I identify as:

-l identify as (tick all that apply) None of the above
+I identify as (tick all that apply) None of the above

 How did you hear about the Horsham North Draft Local Area Plan or this consultation?
 Facebook

-Submission date: 4 November 2022, 4:01PM

-Receipt number: 9

-Related form version: 9

-1. What is your connection to Horsham North?
-Live or own a property in Horsham North 2.
-How satisfied are you with the draft Key Outcomes identified and discussed in the Horsham North Draft Local Area Plan?
-Satisfied 3.
-Please tell us why you ticked the above preference 4.
+2. How satisfied are you with the draft Key Outcomes identified and discussed in the Horsham North Draft Local Area Plan?

+Satisfied

+- 3. Please tell us why you ticked the above preference - 4.
 How satisfied are you with the Goals and Strategies within the Horsham North Draft Local Area Plan?

+Satisfied
-Satisfied 5.
-Please tell us why you ticked the above preference.
-6. Please select your three most important Goals for Horsham North Goal 2 - Improve the image, character + identity in Horsham North Goal 5 - Create a walkable, wheelable + bikeable precinct that supports active living, recreation + transportation Goal 8 - Increase the provision of open space 7.
-Out of the three Goals selected above, which one is the most important to you and why? precinct that supports active living, recreation + transportation precinct that supports active living, recreation + transportation the most important to you and why?
-8. Tell us which ideas of the Draft Local Area Plan precinct that supports active living, recreation + transportation

-10. What are your priorities for Horsham North?
+- 5. Please tell us why you ticked the above preference. - 6.
+Please select your three most important Goals for Horsham North

+Goal 2 - Improve the image, character + identity in Horsham North

+Goal 5 - Create a walkable, wheelable + bikeable precinct that supports active living, recreation + transportation

+Goal 8 - Increase the provision of open space

+- 7. Out of the three Goals selected above, which one is the most important to you and why? - 8.
+Tell us which ideas of the Draft Local Area Plan reflect the future direction you hope for Horsham North. - 9.
+Tell us the ideas that concern you or have been missed, and why. - 10.
+What are your priorities for Horsham North?